truemagic-coder/solana-agent/docs/index.rst

 It is faster than calling `search_internet` from `sakit` and saves at least 2 API calls.

-The default mode is disabled due to the issue of not calling tools properly.
+The default mode is disabled due to the issue of not calling tools properly and is not suitable for audio output.

 .. code-block:: python

-   async for response in solana_agent.process("user123", "Write me a poem.", internet_search=True):
+   async for response in solana_agent.process("user123", "What is the latest news on Canada?", internet_search=True):
       print(response, end="")